theochem/horton/doc/download_and_install_mac.rst

 Installing the dependencies with MacPorts
 -----------------------------------------

-All dependencies can be installed with MacPorts, except for LibInt2.
+All dependencies can be installed with MacPorts.
 We recommend the following ports:

 * ``gcc49``, https://trac.macports.org/browser/trunk/dports/lang/gcc47/Portfile